bfontaine/which/README.md

 **which** is a Go implementation of the UNIX command of the same name.

+Its main (and only) advantage over the standard command is its `-l` flag that makes it resolve symbolic links.
+This can be especially useful when using [Homebrew](https://brew.sh/).

 ## Usage

 The executable works exactly like the `which` command: